wostzone/directory/README.md

 3. Directory protocol binding to the WoST message bus.
 This service subscribes to the Thing message bus and updates the Thing directory with changes.
 Things do NOT update the directory themselves, they only need to publish their updates on the message bus.

-4. Directory client for golang clients, including the directory protocol binding.
-Intended for clients to update and query the directory.
+4. Directory client for golang clients.
+Intended for clients to query the directory.
 Clients for other languages will be made available as well, or users can implement their own using the protocol described below.

 ## API

-The directory service supports a registration API as outlined in the WoT directory specification.
+The directory service supports the API as outlined in the WoT directory specification.

 ### Register a Thing TD